apache/nuttx/configs/sama5d3x-ek/README.txt

     Another option is Smart FS.
 Smart FS is another small file system designed to work with FLASH.
-Properties:  It does support some wear- leveling, but like FAT, cannot handle bad blocks.
+Properties:  It does support some wear- leveling like NXFFS, but like FAT, cannot handle bad blocks and like NXFFS, it will try to re-write erased bits.

     Using NAND with NXFFS
     ---------------------